Makuhari Messe

-The convention center opened on October 9, 1989.
+The convention center opened on 9 October 1989.
 It hosts many high-technology events.

 Makuhari Messe is close to Tokyo Disney Resort in Urayasu, and to Chiba prefecture's black sand beaches.
 It is accessible from Kaihimmakuhari station on the Keiyō Line of East Japan Railway Company (JR East).
-The center is the host of the annual Tokyo Auto Salon (modified car show, in January), the biennial Tokyo Motor Show (in October), the annual Tokyo Game Show (video game hardware and software exhibition, in September), the annual Jump Festa (manga, anime, and video game exposition, in December), and the biannual Wonder Festival (toys, scale figures, and garage kits exposition, in February and July).
-The venue was host to several Nintendo Space World events.
+The center is host to many annual events and trade shows, including: Tokyo Auto Salon (modified car show, in January), the biennial Tokyo Motor Show (in October), the annual Tokyo Game Show (video game hardware and software exhibition, in September), the annual Jump Festa (manga, anime, and video game exposition, in December), the biannual Wonder Festival (toys, scale figures, and garage kits exposition, in February and July) and some stages of the Summer Sonic music festival.
+The venue was also host to several Nintendo Space World events for many years.

-It was the venue for certain sports during the Tokyo 2020 Olympic and Paralympic Games.
+It was the venue for several sports during the Tokyo 2020 Olympic and Paralympic Games.

 Notable events

-On June 14 and 15, 1997, the first official Pokémon Trading Card Game tournament was held here.
+On 14–15 June 1997, the first official Pokémon Trading Card Game tournament was held here.

-On July 31, 1999, rock band Glay held their first Glay Expo concert, titled Glay Expo '99 Survival, at the venue.
-The concert garnered a total audience of about 200,000 people, making it the largest concert ever held by a single act in Japan, as certified by the Guinness World Records.
+On 31 July 1999, rock band GLAY held Glay Expo '99 Survival in the venue's parking lot.
+The concert garnered a total audience of 200,000 people, making it the largest-ticketed concert ever held by a single act at the time, as certified by the Guinness World Records.

-Since 2000, the center has been used for the Summer Sonic music festival every year, where the venue hosts the Mountain and Sonic stages.

-On November 2 and 3, 2002, Red Hot Chili Peppers hosted a gig as part of the By the way album tour.

-On April 23 and 24, 2011, Australian singer Kylie Minogue performed as part of her Aphrodite: Les Folies Tour.

-The venue was noted in 2005 for hosting the first round of the Live8 concert.

-On 1 July 2005, the company that owns the convention center changed its name from "Nippon Convention Center" to "Makuhari Messe".

-On July 19 to 21, 2008, Lucasfilm presented a Star Wars Celebration Japan event at the venue to celebrate the 30th anniversary of the Japanese premiere of Star Wars.
+From 19 to 21 July 2008, Lucasfilm presented a Star Wars Celebration Japan event at the venue to celebrate the 30th anniversary of the Japanese premiere of Star Wars.
+Another Star Wars Celebration was held at the venue from 18 to 20 April 2025.

-The "Jack in the Box 2009 Summer" convention was held here on August 15, 2009, where numerous well-known acts performed, including the reunion performance of influential metal band Dead End.
+The "Jack in the Box 2009 Summer" convention was held here on 15 August 2009, where numerous well-known acts performed, including the reunion performance of influential metal band Dead End.

-American pop singer Lady Gaga performed in the arena for the first time, as part of her debut headlining tour, The Fame Ball Tour, during the Summer Sonic Festival, on August 8, 2009 and for MTV Video Music Aid Japan in 2011.

-The center also hosted the Magic: The Gathering World Championship in 2010.

 It was scheduled to host the Anime Contents Expo, hosted by the Comic-10 Shakai in March 2011 to counter the Tokyo International Anime Fair as part of their boycott of the Tokyo Metropolitan Government under Governor Shintarō Ishihara, but both events were cancelled after the 2011 Tōhoku earthquake and tsunami.
-The first Anime Contents Expo was held on March 31 and on April 1, 2012, and was visited by 42,000 people.
+The first Anime Contents Expo was held on 31 March and 1 April 2012, and was visited by 42,000 people.